Kagu-chan/jpdb.io/README.md

 - Click `Restore defaults` to throw away all changes ever made.
 - Click the `- (Minus)` button to remove an entry
 - Use the arrow keys to reorder the entries.

+If you now open the context menu of a card when being inside a deck, you can directly move this card to one of the configured targets.

 ## Learn Page